 Macular degeneration is one of the leading causes of vision loss.
 The “dry” form of the disease causes gradual vision loss.
 The “wet” form can steal your sight suddenly.
 Bleeding beneath the delicate tissue at the back of your eye is to blame.

-Avastin is a prescription injection your doctor uses to treat wet macular degeneration.
+With Avastin eye injection, your doctor uses to treat wet macular degeneration.
 The medication was originally developed as a colon cancer treatment, but doctors can use it to help address eye problems too.
-(Learn more)

-Avastin is a standalone treatment for wet AMD, so you won't need another form of therapy if this one works.
+Avastin is a standalone treatment for wet AMD, so you will not need another form of therapy if this one works.
 You will need to visit your doctor for multiple injections, however, as the drug does wear off with time.
-(Learn more)

 What Is Wet Macular Degeneration?